Waveform models for the gravitational-wave memory effect: II. Time-domain and frequency-domain models for nonspinning binaries: Time-domain model

 \subsection{Full time-domain memory signal model}

 Now that we have described how we construct all three parts of the model, we can now show the complete time-domain model.
+A Python package, \texttt{GWMemoryModel} that implements the time-domain model, is available on GitHub~\cite{code:GWMemoryModel}.
 We do so in Fig.~\ref{fig:memory_model}, which displays the scaled memory signal $(r/M)h_{20}$ as a function of time.
 In both the left and right panels on top, the solid, blue curve is the memory signal computed directly from the NR hybrid surrogate model.
 The dashed, orange curve in these panels is the memory signal computed using our model.
 The left panel is the memory signal from an equal mass ($q=1$) BBH system, whereas the right panel is that for a mass ratio of $q=8$.
 The relative error between the two signals in the top panels (as defined in Eq.~\eqref{eq:relative_error}) is depicted in the bottom row of Fig.~\ref{fig:memory_model} for the corresponding mass ratios illustrated above them.

 For the equal mass case, the relative error during the inspiral and ringdown portions of the waveform are smaller than that during the times when the phenomenological intermediate model is used.
 Nevertheless, there is good agreement between the surrogate (namely, relative errors of at most a few percent).
 At the larger mass ratio of $q=8$, the magnitude of the relative error is smaller than in the $q=1$ case (specifically, it is less than one percent).
 This makes the relative error during the PN inspiral comparable to the error during the intermediate stage (the error during the ringdown is smaller, because the mass ratio $q=8$ was a value used to fit the coefficients in the memory model, as discussed in Sec.~\ref{subsubsec:ringdown-mem}).